The BEST Frosted Banana Bread Bar Recipe!

 What size baking dish do I need for this recipe?

-You will need a greased 15 x 10 baking dish.
-A 9 x 13 dish will work, too; pay attention to the baking time.
+You will need a greased 10 x 15 baking dish. pay attention to the baking time.

 How to Make Frosted Banana Bread Bars